BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks

-The margin loss, captured by the value of $\Delta$, should always be non-negative.
+Note that the margin loss, captured by the value of $\Delta$, should always be non-negative.
 A value of 0 for this loss means the attack successfully found its adversarial example, suggesting that the attack process terminates.
 The primary objective of the attack is to find successful adversarial perturbations while maintaining them within the $\ell_p$ norm ball $\mathbb{B}_{\boldsymbol{x}, \varepsilon}$.
-The graphical illustration of untargeted score-based attacks is shown in Fig. \ref{illustrate_of_attack}(b).